 Luckily, there is no shortage of tools that can help with this.
 Whether you’re a designer, developer, or marketer, you’ve probably heard of Hotjar.
 It’s a very popular tool that often gets featured in articles about UI/UX.

-But maybe you’re looking for something simpler, cheaper, or with a different set of features.
-Today, we’ll show you some of the very best Hotjar alternatives out there.
+But maybe you’re looking for something with more advanced targeting and customization options.
+Today, we’ll show you some of the very best Hotjar competitors out there.

 It’s hard to call ourselves a Hotjar alternative because we feel like Survicate and Hotjar are complementary tools.
 So much so that we even have a Hotjar integration through Zapier.
 But hear us out—there are a few things that Survicate does that make it a great choice for feedback collection and analysis.

 For one, you can use a variety of survey formats with Survicate to get qualitative and quantitative feedback from customers.
-The tool comes with over 125 survey templates ready to use, but you can create your own polls from scratch.
+The tool comes with over 400 survey templates ready to use, but you can create your own polls with AI or from scratch.
 All of them are fully customizable so you can fully adhere to your brand style guide.
-Hotjar does have a few survey types, but not as many as Survicate.

-And while Hotjar is limited to your website and mobile app, Survicate goes much further.
-It allows you to distribute surveys through emails or links, letting you collect feedback from various platforms.
+And while Hotjar is limited to your website, Survicate goes much further.
+It allows you to distribute surveys through all channels, including emails, links, mobile apps, websites, and in-product.

 The major difference between Hotjar and UXCam is its intended use.
-While Hotjar can be used for websites and mobile apps, UXCam primarily focuses on mobile apps.
+While Hotjar can be used for web analytics, UXCam primarily focuses on mobile apps.
 According to the company, there are over 37,000 mobile apps today running its software.

 The feature set seems pretty comparable, too.
 You get session replays, allowing you to take a glance at an entire user session or zero in on specific parts of the user flow.
 You can run event analytics to find out which events in your funnel are causing issues.